 ELD written assignments are uniquely designed to better support the needs of ELs at lower levels of English language proficiency, which include an “accordion” style design and the option for up to three close listens, among other resources.
 You can customize assignments to differentiate resources for groups of students or proficiency levels.
+For more on what the student experience looks like, see this article or check out the video tutorial below.

 To create an ELD Written Assignment: